KieranHastingsIW/Gravitee/README.md

  11. Create and name a plan that has the keyless security type
  12. skip the next step, then when prompted select "CREATE AND START THE API"
 13. To check if the backend, the path, and the Gravitee API manager as a whole has been set up correctly so far in your search engine of choice search 'localhost:8082/{enter your /pathname here}'
  - While using the httpbin.org backend we should see a JSON file returned.
-Its content should be simular to as follows.
+Its content should be similar to as follows.

  {
   "args": {},